Be-Secure/BeSAIRisksControlsViz/README.md

 ## Overview

-A web application that generates an interactive chord chart visualizing the relationships between AI governance controls, directly from the `Source Data.xlsx` file in this repository.
+A web application that generates an interactive visualizing the relationships between AI governance controls, directly from the `Source Data.xlsx` file in this repository.
 It includes filtering capabilities based on Domain, Topic, and specific Governance Standards.

 ## Key Requirements